Walrasian equilibria are almost always finite in number: Introduction

 It is important to stress that our results rely on the use of singularity theory, an area of mathematics that has not been commonly used in economics.
 Moreover, we use singularity theory results that first appeared in the 1990's\footnote{We became aware of the relevant results in singularity theory, namely the concept of finite singularity type, by chance while having a conversation with Andrew du Plessis, the first author of \cite{dPW}.}, well after economists had settled for an incomplete answer to the question of finiteness of equilibria.

 The next section presents the technical concepts we use.
 These repeat some parts of \cite{CDG2012} but we include them here for ease of reference.
-Section~\ref{sec:SMD-open-simplex} presents a constructive proof of the results by Sonnenschein \cite{Sonnenschein1972}, Mantel \cite{Mantel1974}, and Debreu \cite{Debreu74} that holds in the open price simplex.
+We also state and prove the necessary boundary conditions for AEDs as prices tend to the boundary of the price simplex.
+Section~\ref{sec:SMD-open-simplex} identifies classes of AEDs for which genericity of finiteness of equilibria holds.
+It also presents a construction of such a class based on economies with Cobb-Douglas consumers.
 Section~\ref{sec:finiteness} contains our main results and the final section concludes.